-Three Critical Things to Think About When Defining YOUR Community
+Three Critical Questions in Defining YOUR Community

 - Does the community have a shared culture, characteristics or bond? - Is the community geographic in nature?
 Is the community able to be mapped?
-What are your community's geographic boundaries? - Describe the community's relationship with the jurisdiction and how it is affected by the policy decisions made by the elected officials.
+What are your community's geographic boundaries? - What is the community's relationship with the jurisdiction being redistricted?
+How is it affected by the policy decisions made by the elected officials?

-A group of renters who live in downtown Stockton testifies to the county's redistricting commission.
+A group of renters who live in downtown Stockton testifies to the county's redistricting committee.